Buddhism and Consciousness

 Enlightenment is characterized by an immutable transcendence of mundane consciousness.
 Once its truth is seen, it can never be unseen.

-from name-and-form as a requisite condition comes consciousness.
 From consciousness as a requisite condition comes name-and-form.
 From name-and-form as a requisite condition comes contact.
 From contact as a requisite condition comes feeling.
 From feeling as a requisite condition comes craving.
 From craving as a requisite condition comes clinging.
 From clinging as a requisite condition comes becoming.
 From becoming as a requisite condition comes birth.
 From birth as a requisite condition, aging, death, sorrow, lamentation, pain, distress, and despair come into play.
 (DN 15)

+To the modern mind, the idea of being conscious has become commonplace.
 But what consciousness is, despite hundreds of years of philosophical and scientific pondering, remains largely a mystery.
 Most definitions are unpleasantly circular and mostly about how the mind works, not what it is:

 Consciousness is a fascinating but elusive phenomenon: it is impossible to specify what it is, what it does, or why it has evolved.
 Nothing worth reading has been written on it.
-(Macmillan Dictionary of Psychology (1989 edition), Stuart Sutherland)
+(Macmillan Dictionary of Psychology (1989 edition), Stuart Sutherland.

 It is the Unformed, the Unconditioned, the End,